 Solution: (b) Real-time = 24: 00 – 12: 35 = 11: 25

-⇒ Note – It is necessary to note that it is taken from hour if it is necessary to borrow at the time of the minute in relation to time.
-The time taken taken is always taken as 60 minutes ie one hour.
-Hours in this situation are less than 1 hour after its original condition.
-In addition to this, if the time limit is reduced from 12:00 pm to 00 00, or if you get a negative hour, then the time base will not be kept at 12: 00 p.m., but time base for this is 24: 00 Assuming the time will be reduced by giving reasonable time.
-Like -24: 00 – 12: 35 = 11: 25
+⇒ Note – It is necessary to note that it is taken from hour if it is necessary to borrow the time of the minute in relation to time.
+The time taken is always taken as 60 minutes i.e. one hour.
+In this situation Hours are less than 1 hour after its original condition.
+In addition to this, if the time limit is reduced from 12:00 pm to 00:00, or if you get a negative hour, then the time base will not be kept at 12: 00 p.m., but time base for this is 24:00 Assuming the time will be reduced by giving reasonable time.
+Like – 24:00 – 12: 35 = 11: 25

 Example 2.
-Dots are marked on the number of points on a clock.
-If this clock is taking 6 to 20 minutes, then when it will be placed in front of a mirror, how long will it be in the image of the mirror?
+Dots are marked in place of numbers on a clock.
+If this clock is showing 6:20 minutes, then when it will be placed in front of a mirror,what time it will show in the image of the mirror?

 Major rules for solving horizontal mirrors / water-related reflections

-I. Usually the minute dipping 60 and hour dipping becomes distracted from its place ½ ° per minute.
-Like, if you are getting 7 to 30 minutes in a clock,
+I. Usually the minute needles becomes 60° and hour needles becomes distracted from its place ½° per minute.
+Like, if you are getting 7:30 minutes in a clock,

-In this situation, the dipping points of the hour will be 7 to 15 ° above (i.e. between 7 and 8) and the minute dipping position will be ‘6’.
-But in the related questions of the horizontal mirror, there should not be consider the diversion of hourly dipping because in such a situation, real time can not be accurately determined by the reflected time or reflected time from the real time.
+In this situation, the Hours needles points 15 ° above to 7 (i.e. between 7 and 8) and the minute needle’s position will be at ‘6’.
+But in the related questions of the horizontal mirror, the diversion of hourly Needles should not be consider.
+Because in such a situation, real time can not be accurately determined by the reflected time or reflected time from the real time.
 Carefully study the frequency of the clock given below for clarification of the above facts.

-Here we are seeing that in the actual or fictitious situation, the hourly sign of ‘7’ to 15 ° above i.e. in ‘OK’ and ‘8’ In place of ‘6’, however, the dipping needle in reflected time is reversed on the basis of the physical condition of real time, between 10 and 11, and the minute needle is described in place of 12.
-If considered, the horizontal mirror shape in the case of 7 to 30 minutes should definitely be in accordance with the reflected time pattern above but it is against the principle of time.
-That is because the minute needle is on ’12 ‘and the dipping needle between ’10’ and ’11 ‘is exactly the opposite of the principle of deviation of hour and minute screws which is not possible in any situation.
-Therefore, on the basis of the above facts we arrive at the conclusion that in the questions related to the horizontal mirror = 8:20, the need for hourly dipping should never be considered while distracting with the principle of time.
+Here we are seeing that in the actual or fictitious situation, the hourly needle is 15 ° above to ‘7’ to i.e. in between 7 and ‘8’. and the minute’s needle is indicated at place of ‘6’, however, the Hourly needle in reflected time is reversed on the basis of the physical condition of real time, i.e. between 10 and 11, and the minute needle is described in place of 12.
+If considered, the horizontal mirror shape in the case of 7:30 it should definitely be in accordance with the reflected time pattern above, but it is against the principle of time.
+That is because the minute needle is on ’12’ and the Hourly needle is between ’10’ and ’11’ exactly the opposite of the principle of deviation of hour and minute needles which is not possible in any situation.
+Therefore, on the basis of the above facts we arrive at the conclusion that in the questions related to the horizontal mirror = 8:20, the need for hourly Needle should never be considered while distracting with the principle of time.

 II.
-The image of the object in the horizontal mirror is always made upside down, that is, the mirror in the upper part of the object, ‘lower part’ and ‘lower part’, are reflected in the form of ‘upper part’.
+The image of the object in the horizontal mirror is always made upside down, that is, the upper part of the object appears as ‘lower part’ in the mirror and ‘lower part’ appeared in the form of ‘upper part’.

-Under the horizontal mirror, the original shape is reversed in the image, but its left and right parts do not change with each other, which confirms that the image in the horizontal mirror only appears inverted.To solve the horizontal issues, firstly consider ‘9’ and ‘3’ as the time base, on which we can easily change the reflected time or any reflection time in ‘real time’ You can determine the intended time.
+Under the horizontal mirror, the original shape is reversed in the image, but its left and right parts do not change with each other, which confirms that the image in the horizontal mirror only appears inverted.To solve the horizontal issues, firstly consider ‘9’ and ‘3’ as the time base, on which we can easily change the reflected time or any reflection time in to ‘real time’.
+In this way You can easily determine the intended time.

-Therefore, on the basis of these facts, it is confirmed that time is as below the real time from the base 9, the higher the time in the mirror and the above time from the base ‘9’, the higher is in the mirror.
-It appears to be downconverted and precisely this factor also applies in the perspective of time base ‘3’ i.e. the same time as the needle of the time base ‘3’, the same as above / below the mirror Cover Under appears. –
+Therefore, on the basis of these facts, it is confirmed that time is as below the real time from the base 9, as higher in the mirror from the base ‘9’.
+It appears to be down converted and precisely this factor also applies in the perspective of time base ‘3’ i.e. the same time needle appears above / below the mirror relative to the real time.

 Now let us carefully review the format of these related questions.